 The Word On The Street's Exhibitor Marketplace is one of the best of its kind in southern Alberta.
 It offers festival-goers a window into the Canadian literary scene, the chance to purchase books, merchandise and learn from over 50 local vendors - it's Lethbridge's biggest outdoor bookstore!
 Find your next literary treasure this fall.
-Please see below for a list of some of the amazing exhibitors that will be joining us at the 2018 Festival.
-This year's Festival will take place on Saturday September 22nd 2018 from 11:00am-5:00pm at the downtown branch of the Lethbridge Public Library.
+Please see below for a list of some of the amazing exhibitors that joined us at the 2018 Festival.
+This year's Festival will take place on Saturday September 21st 2019 from 11:00am-5:00pm at the downtown branch of the Lethbridge Public Library.
 Please see below for a list of 2018 exhibitors and stay tuned for the 2019 participants coming soon!
 We can't wait to see you there!

 Writing & Publishing